 Significant changes to earlier rules

-Organizations that handle PHI need to consider the Omnibus Rule in determining whether they count as Business Associates.
-A Business Associate is not just an organization that processes PHI directly for a Covered Entity, but also subcontractors of such organizations, their subcontractors, and so on.
+Organizations that handle PHI must consider the Omnibus Rule in determining whether they count as Business Associates.
+A Business Associate is not just an organization that processes PHI directly for a Covered Entity but also subcontractors of such organizations, their subcontractors, and so on.
 A Covered Entity requires a chain of assurance covering its direct BAs and everyone down the contractor chain whose role qualifies them as BAs.
 Organizations that act only as conduits for information are exempt, but the Omnibus Rule narrows the definition of a conduit.

 The Omnibus Rule creates an exception to the definition of PHI.
 The Privacy and Security Rules do not apply to the health information of people who died more than 50 years earlier, which eases the handling of archival information.

-The Enforcement Rule is significantly different from the earlier version, largely because of the HITECH Act.
+The Enforcement Rule significantly differs from the earlier version, largely because of the HITECH Act.
 The minimum penalties were increased, with a cap of $1.5 million for any number of violations of an identical provision.
 Business associates are directly liable to the government for certain violations.
 The rule defines four tiers of violation:

-- Unknowing.
 The CE or BA did not know and could not have reasonably known about the violation.

-- Willful neglect, uncorrected.
 A case of willful neglect that was not remedied within 30 days of being discovered.

 The criteria for triggering a breach notification replaces an earlier rule based on “harm to an individual.”
 A four-factor test now applies, with the hope of providing a more objective standard.